-Vacate your room by 9:30am on your day of departure.
-You do not have to strip your bed.
-If you don't have a car, we will have a designated space for you to leave your luggage.
-If you have not booked the extra (Thursday) night, please leave the venue by 2pm Thursday.
-If you are staying Thursday night, please leave by 11am on Friday.
-Physical space
+You must vacate your room by 9:30am on your day of departure.
+Your key will stop working at that time and housekeeping need to get in to prepare for the next group.
+We will have a designated space for you to leave your luggage.
+If you are leaving on Thursday please leave the venue by 2pm.
+If you are leaving on Friday, please leave by 10am.